 Active in Philadelphia, Pa.

-Biographical/Historical Note: Livingston L. Biddle, Jr. (1918- 2002) was an arts administrator and novelist in Philadelphia, Pa.
+Biographical/Historical Note: Livingston L. Biddle, Jr. (1918-2002) was a federal government arts administrator and novelist active in Philadelphia, Pennsylvania and Washington, D.C.
 Biddle graduated from Princeton University in 1940.
 He later wrote legislation to create the National Council on the Arts and the National Endowment for the Arts, and was chair of the National Endowment for the Arts from 1977-1981.